discos/simulators/doc/framework.rst

       from which classes it is composed, and how they interact with one another, in order to simulate a subsystem of a radio telescope.

-The framework is composed of two layers of architecture.
+The framework architecture is composed of two layers.
 The topmost layer is in charge of handling network communications, it behaves as a server, listening for incoming connections from clients and relaying every received byte to the other layer of the framework, the simulation layer.
 This layer is where